y-l-g/pogo/README.md

 - **Protocol Negotiation:** Upon startup, the Worker and Host perform a Handshake (Packet Type `0x03`).
 They negotiate capabilities such as **Binary Serialization (MsgPack)** and **Shared Memory Availability**.
 - **Robustness:** Implements strict `IOException` handling.
 It detects "Broken Pipe" errors (errno 32) and prevents recursive error reporting loops.
 It also handles the "Poison Pill" packet (`0x09`) to exit the loop cleanly without triggering fatal error handlers.
-- **Serialization:** Transparently switches between JSON (compatibility) and MsgPack (performance) if the `ext-msgpack` extension is detected.
+- **Configuration Safety:** Validates environment variables (`FRANKENPHP_WORKER_PIPE_*`) and throws explicit exceptions if the worker is started in an invalid context, preventing silent failures on File Descriptor 3.

-### Layer E: Shared Memory (`shm.go`)
+### Layer E: Shared Memory (`pkg/shm`)

 A cross-platform abstraction for memory-mapped files.

-- **Allocation:** Creates an anonymous file backed by the OS.
+- **Allocation:** Creates an anonymous file backed by the OS (supports Linux `memfd_create` semantics and Windows `CreateFileMapping`).
-- **Atomic Ring Buffer:** Replaces the legacy "Map of Allocations" with a high-performance FIFO Ring Buffer.
+- **Map-Backed FIFO Queue:** The allocator uses a sophisticated combination of a Ring Buffer for storage and a Hash Map for metadata tracking.
-  - **O(1) Allocation:** Allocation simply advances a `WriteTail` pointer.
-There is no linear scan for holes and no complex locking logic for finding space.
+  - **O(1) Complexity:** Unlike traditional bitmap or linear scan allocators, `Allocate` and `Free` operations are O(1).
   - **Fragmentation Strategy:** If a payload hits the physical end of the buffer, the allocator inserts virtual padding and wraps to the beginning.
+The padding is automatically marked as "freed" but blocks the head pointer until logically reached, preserving FIFO integrity.
   - **Throughput:** Capable of sustaining >800 MB/s in zero-copy benchmarks.

 ---